-The Center for Pastoral Education at The Jewish Theological Seminary was established in 2009 with the goal of teaching seminary students (Jewish and non-Jewish), rabbis, and ordained clergy of all faiths the art of pastoral care.
+The Center for Pastoral Education at The Jewish Theological Seminary was established in 2009 with the goal of teaching Jewish and non-Jewish seminary students, rabbis, and ordained clergy of all faiths the art of pastoral care.

 The work of the center is possible thanks to the generous funding of the Charles H. Revson Foundation and the Booth Ferris Foundation.